EIT-Pathogena/client/README.md

 #### Authentication (`gpas auth`)

-The first time you use the CLI, you will need to authenticate by running `gpas auth` and entering your username and password.
-This token will be used automatically for subsequent commands.
+You will need to authenticate the first time you use the client.
+Do this by running `gpas auth` and entering your username and password.
+A token will be saved automatically inside your home directory.

 ```
 gpas auth